abbussalma/Group7_Bioinformatics/README.md

 Group 7 Bioinformatics

 ## ABOUT THE GROUP

-Is a group one in which  comprises  about 15 members of anatommy department 400L, work under the leading of Umar Muhammad, which work together in order to archive the success of the work using different types of programming languages e.g Python, R, Bash e.t.c
+This is a repository for the duty ascribe to group 7 over the 4 days test for bioinformatics in the year 2021.
+It is a group test.
+Any member will join the repository and do the task that was given to him.
+This repository is belongs to group seven (7) members to work on the assignments.
+This README.md hold fact about the names of the members of this Group 7.
+All names of the members was added, and the programming languages they used, for example R, PHP, C++, etc

 ## NAMES OF ALL MEMBERS OF THE GROUP:

 Umar Muhammad

 Sulaiman Ibrahim

 Anas Rabiu Mohammed

 Asmau Aliyu

 Abdulbasid Jibrin Muhd

 Ismail Aliyu Zadawa

 Kawure Abdullahi

 Sulaiman Ahmad

 Ismail Haladu Aliyu

 Abdulazeez Yunusa

 Tamar DaudaChongdah

 Shuaibu Saratu

 Maijamaa Mustapha Ladan

 Shabbiru Yushau Haruna

 Abdussalam Aisha Musa

 ## TABLE